jlan84/cross-validation-assignment/assignment.md

 Since we normally only have access to a fixed data set, it's common to split the original data set into two portions named a **train** and **test** set - of which we'll use the test portion to simulate 'unseen data.'

 How we deal with the **train** portion of the original data set will be the focus of this mornings sprint.
-Below are four different ways to build upon the complexity of our training strategy to produce the best process for trianing and validating our models.
+Below are four different ways to build upon the complexity of our training strategy to produce the best process for training and validating our models.

-- **Worst Option** - Train model with original data set without spliting into train and test set.
+- **Worst Option** - Train model with original data set without splitting into train and test set.
 Unable to score our model and determine its predictive performance since we don't have test set.
 - **Bad Option** - Only perform a train-test split.
 Train model with entire training set and score against test set.
 - **Better Option** - Further split training set into **one** smaller training set and **one** validation set.
 Use validation set score to guide our model choice and then score best model against test set. *Below is an image of this option.*
-- **Even Better Option** - Cross validate training set by spliting into **many** training sets and **many** validation sets.
+- **Even Better Option** - Cross validate training set by splitting into **many** training sets and **many** validation sets.
 Rotate through each portion to build and validate model and average results.
 Best model is used to score against test set.

 <div align="center">
     <img height="400" src="images/onecross_val.png">